jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### How it works

-To get this functionality in your Jekyll site, add this code to your footer:
+This script adds the code below to your footer.

+[expand]

 ```
 {% raw %}<style>